Pittsburgh Opera earns applause in magical 'Magic Flute'

-Mozart's work had a similar effect at Pittsburgh Opera's entertaining performance of "Flute" at the Benedum Center on Saturday night, with a production that was bewitching musically and otherwise.
+Mozart's work had a similar effect on Pittsburgh Opera's entertaining performance of "Flute" at the Benedum Center on Saturday night, with a production that was bewitching musically and otherwise.

-The performance, in Andrew Porter's English translation, was funny and engaging, thanks to thoughtful, detailed stage direction by Jen Nicoll and skilled acting from the cast.
+The performance, in Andrew Porter's English translation, was funny and engaging thanks to thoughtful, detailed stage direction by Jen Nicoll and skilled acting by the cast.
 Though the opera has serious elements, they were somewhat downplayed in this version.

 There was almost always something eye-catching on stage.
-The aforementioned dancing animals (zebra, giraffe, bird among them) comically bounced around in larger-than-life costumes by set/costume designer Myung Hee Cho.
+The dancing animals (zebra, giraffe, bird among them) comically bounced around in larger-than-life costumes by set/costume designer Myung Hee Cho.
 In the second act, visually arresting, anthropomorphic fire and water swirled around the stage, bathed in colorful lighting designed by Drew Billiau.
-The first half featured a neat, play-within-a-play setting, which gave viewers something interesting to look or laugh at in all moments, although it was inexplicably abandoned in the second.
+The first half featured a neat play-within-a-play setting, which gave viewers something interesting to look at, although it was inexplicably abandoned in the second.

-All that was not to cover up the singing, good across the board and excellent in a couple of cases.
+All that stagecraft did not cover up the singing, which was good across the board and excellent in a couple of cases.

 Tenor Sean Panikkar was a stately Tamino.
 He sported a bell-like, clear voice that was big but not dense and blended well with Pamina's.
 His acting was somewhat stilted, made more obvious by the spoken English dialogue, although his fingering of the flute part was another example of the production's meticulous staging.

 Baritone Craig Verm played an appropriately dopey Papageno.
 He had facility and ease with his body and voice, effectively delivering physical comedy throughout.
 Despite the humor, he buckled down for serious singing that, if not the most exciting in the production, was strong.